-Co-director, has been an arts-in-education consultant and dance educator for over 30 years and has been part of the Together in Dance team since its inception in 2000.
+Roslyn has been an arts-in-education consultant and dance educator for over 30 years and has been part of the Together in Dance team since its inception in 2000.
 In addition to her work with TID, Roslyn has designed and implemented creative movement programs in a variety settings across New York State.
 While co-directing the organization, she continues to work as a master teaching artist for Together in Dance.
 She is particularly proud of the organization’s unique Teaching Artist Mentoring and Professional Development Program, in which she and co-director Karen Curlee train and mentor emerging teaching artists and provide on-going professional development to the entire TID team.
 In addition, she continues to design and facilitate professional development workshops for educators and is a regular presenter at conferences in the field.
-Biskin is a mentor for the NYCDOE Arts Matter initiative - providing support to newly appointed itinerant middle school dance educators.
+Roslyn is a mentor for the NYCDOE Arts Matter initiative - providing support to newly appointed itinerant middle school dance educators.
 Prior to her work in arts in education, Roslyn choreographed, directed and stage managed for opera companies across the country including Houston Grand, Seattle, Pittsburgh, Washington and New York City Opera National Company, as well as choreographing and appearing in her own work in NYC.
 The various awards and honors she has received include a NYFA TAP grant, The Field’s Independent Artists’ Challenge Grant and a Future Leadership Fellowship from National Arts Strategies.

 Sabrina is a musician, songwriter and musical director who's been with TID for six years.
 She has performed as a children’s musician at Citibabes, Rock-a-Baby and other fine musical institutions.
-Sabrina has independently recorded and produced two cds of her own work and performs all over New York and the country. sabrinachap.com
+Sabrina has independently recorded and produced two CDs of her own work and performs all over New York and the country. sabrinachap.com

 Louise is a choreographer/dancer and teaching artist who has enjoyed working for TID since 2007.
-She believes in TID’sphilosophy of honoring children’s creative process.
+She believes in TID’s philosophy of honoring children’s creative process.
 Through the 92nd St Y, she also facilitates professional development workshops encouraging classroom teachers to incorporate dance/movement in to their classrooms.
-She has worked as a teaching artist for Lincoln Center Education, 92nd St Y, Ballet Hispanico, among others.
-Louise has also performed and choreographed in many dance, dance theater and performance art pieces throughout New York and worldwide.
+She has worked as a teaching artist for Lincoln Center Education, 92nd St Y, Ballet Hispanico, DanceWave, Marquis Studios among others.
+Louise has also performed and choreographed in many dance, dance theater and performance art pieces throughout New York City and worldwide.
 She holds a MA from the Trinity Laban Conservatorie of Music and Dance in London, a CMA (Certified Movement Analysis) from Laban Bartenieff Institute of Movement Studies in NYC, a BFA in dance and theater from New York University and a certificate from the Dance Education Laboratory at the 92nd Street Y.

 Katie is a theater and dance professional with a devoted passion for Arts Education.
 She has worked as a Teaching Artist in all five boroughs of New York as well as San Diego, California and most recently she served as the Interim Director of Education at New York Theatre Workshop.
 She has taught numerous disciplines including jazz, ballet, creative movement, musical theater, world dance and acting to all ages: 18 months to over 70!
 Katie also co-founded a dance-theater company in New York City, THEATER IN ASYLUM, and as resident choreographer her dances combine ballet, modern and physical theater to create a hybrid dance style.
 Katie graduated from NYU, Tisch School of the Arts with a BFA in Drama.

-Sarah is a dancer, improviser, clown, dance teacher and personal trainer/fitness instructor based in Brooklyn, NY who holds a BFA in Ballet & Modern Dance from Texas Christian University.
-She is currently dancing with Mark Lamb Dance, Renee Gerardo/Dances, and Catey Ott Dance Collective.
-In the past she has worked with Sarah Council Dance Projects, Daniela Hoff Dance Company, and HT Chen & Dancers, and Beth Leonard/The Construction Company.
+Sarah is a dancer, improviser, clown, dance teacher, and personal trainer/fitness instructor based in Brooklyn, NY.
+She holds a BFA in Ballet & Modern Dance from Texas Christian University.
+She has collaborated with many dance companies including Mark Lamb Dance, Renee Gerardo/Dances, Catey Ott Dance Collective, Sarah Council Dance Projects, Daniela Hoff Dance Company, HT Chen & Dancers, and Beth Leonard/The Construction Company.
 Most recently Sarah has been performing as SarahBesque the clown, whose work converges Sarah’s love of dance, humor, theater, and above all, the audience.
-In addition to her work as a teaching artist with Together in Dance, Sarah is on the faculty of Spoke the Hub Dancing, Inc., the Prospect Park YMCA, and Young Minds after school program.
+In addition to her work as a teaching artist with Together in Dance, Sarah is on the faculty of Spoke the Hub Dancing, Inc. and the Prospect Park YMCA.

 Nora is a dancer, choreographer and educator based in Brooklyn, NY.
 Nora has been teaching dance and yoga to people of all ages for over 15 years.
 She excitedly joined Together in Dance in 2016 and is also currently the Dance and Yoga specialist at the German School Brooklyn.
 Previously in NYC, she has taught at the Brooklyn Arts Exchange, at various schools through Soul Shine Life Yoga and at Le Jardin de Louise Preschool and various others.
 Originally moving to NYC in 2001, she left in 2005 to travel, have babies, teach, study and live in Mexico City and Rio de Janeiro before coming back to find Brooklyn home in 2012.
 Nora’s choreographic work has been presented both internationally and nationally, including most notably in NYC at Gibney Dance, Danspace Project and Dixon Place.
 She received her MFA in Dance at Hollins University, Kids Yoga Teacher training at Karma Kids Yoga, Developmental Movement and Baby Yoga with Ellynne Skove, 200-hour Yoga teacher training at Atmananda Yoga and other certifications with OM Yoga.
 She also currently dances with choreographers Emily Wexler and Kim Brandt. www.norastephens.org.